-Fair Value Measurements as of June 30, 2020 in A Ma using I As d Prices Active rkets Identical sets vel 1) Obs In nificant other ervable puts ovel 2) (Unauc Unok lı (L nificant oservable nputs evel 3) Total (In thous Assets: Interest rate cap contract(4) \$ \$ 100 \$ \$ 100 Foreign currency forward contracts(4) 22 22 Total assets \$ \$ 122 \$ \$ 122 Liabilities: Contingent consideration in connection with a business acquisition- Origin(1) \$ ¢ \$ 1,934 \$ 1,934 Deferred cash consideration in connection with a business acquisition- φ φ φ 1,904 φ 1,954 SCUF(2) 1,638 1,638 Deferred cash consideration in connection with a business acquisition- Origin(3) 1,458 1,458 Foreign currency forward contracts(4) 282 -, 700 282 Total liabilities \$ \$ 282 \$ 5,030 \$ 5,312
+Fair Value Measurements as of June 30, 2020 Quoted Prices in Active Markets using Identical Assets (Level 1) in Active Markets using Identical Assets in Active Markets using Identical Assets O Obse In nificant ther ervable puts evel 2) Unot li (L nificant oservable nputs evel 3) Total (Unaud (In thous Assets: • , Interest rate cap contract (4) \$ \$ 100 \$ - \$ 100 Foreign currency forward contracts(4) 22 22 Total assets \$ \$ 122 \$ \$ 122 Liabilities: Contingent consideration in connection with a business acquisition- Origin (1) \$ \$ \$ 1,934 \$ 1,934 Deferred cash consideration in connection with a business acquisition- SCUF (2) 1,638 1,638 Deferred cash consideration in connection with a business acquisition- Origin(3) 1,458 1,458 Foreign currency forward contracts (4) 282 - 282 Total liabilities \$ \$ 282 \$ 5,030 \$ 5,312

-The fair value of the Origin earn-out liability (Refer to note 5 for further details on this acquisition) is estimated using a Monte Carlo Simulation, a simulation-based measurement technique with significant inputs that are not observable in the market and thus represents a level 3 fair value measurement.
+The fair value of the Origin earn-out liability (Refer to note 5 for further details on this acquisition) is estimated using a Monte Carlo Simulation, a simulation-based (1) measurement technique with significant inputs that are not observable in the market and thus represents a level 3 fair value measurement.
 The significant inputs in the fair value measurement not supported by market activity included the expected future standalone EBITDA growth of Origin during the earn-out period, appropriately discounted by a risk adjustment factor, considering the uncertainties associated with the obligation, its associated volatility, and calculated in accordance with the terms of the Unit Purchase Agreement for this acquisition.
 Significant changes of these significant inputs, in isolation or in combination, would result in a material change in fair value estimates.
 The interrelationship between these inputs is not considered significant.
 The fair value of the Origin earn-out liability is remeasured at every reporting period and the change in fair value is recorded to sales, general and administrative expenses.
-During the year ended December 31, 2019, the Company recorded \$0.6 million credit to sales, general and administrative expenses.
-During the vear ended December 31, 2019, the Company recorded \$0.6 million credit to sales, general and administrative expenses.
+During the year ended December 31, 2019, the Company recorded \$0.6 million credit to sales, general and administrative expenses resulting from a reduction in the fair value remeasurement.
+The earn-out liability of \$2.4 million contingent upon Origin's 2019 standalone EBITDA was fully paid in April 2020.
 During the six months ended June 30, 2020, there is no material change in the fair value of the remaining earn-out liability that is contingent upon Origin's 2020 standalone EBITDA results.
-The Origin contingent consideration balance as of June 30, 2020 also included \$0.3 million related to the Company's finalization of pre-acquisition sales tax liabilities owed to the Origin's sellers according to the error agreement.
-The measurement and this balance will be settled together with the Origin 2020 earn-out liability in 2021.
-The fair value of the SCUF contingent consideration is determined abased on the Company's estimates of acquired tax benefits owed to SCUF's se the Company's borrowing rate under the revolving line of credit and represented a Level 3 input under the fair value hierarchy.
+The Origin contingent consideration balance as of June 30, 2020 also included \$0.3 million related to the Company's finalization of pre-acquisition sales tax liabilities owed to the Origin's sellers according to the terms of the Origin purchase agreement and this balance will be settled together with the Origin 2020 earn-out liability in 2021.
+The fair value of the SCUF contingent consideration was determined based on the Company's estimates of acquired tax benefits owed to SCUF's sellers according to